rally-carlos/notes/stackedit/Project Plans/Docker Images.md

 # Docker Image Managment

 ## Problem
-* Time: Tiger ~ 1-2 days of engineer time (including context switch for all the PRs of each engineer)
+* Time: Tiger ~ 1-2 days a week of engineer time (including context switch for all the PRs of each engineer)
 * Downsteam images do not get updated

 ## Benifit / Value